Isomorphism between Hopf algebras for multiple zeta values: The shuffle Hopf algebra and quasi-shuffle Hopf algebra for MZVs

-The notion of quasisymmetric functions was formally introduced by Gessel~\mcite{Ge} in 1984 with its motivation traced back to the work of Stanley~\mcite{St1972} on $P$-partitions and of MacMahon~\mcite{Mac} on plane partitions.
-The importance of quasisymmetric functions became evident, through their Hopf algebra structure as the terminal object in the category of combinatorial Hopf algebras~\mcite{ABS06}.
+The notion of quasi-symmetric functions was formally introduced by Gessel~\mcite{Ge} in 1984 with its motivation traced back to the work of Stanley~\mcite{St1972} on $P$-partitions and of MacMahon~\mcite{Mac} on plane partitions.